collective/sc.recipe.staticresources/README.rst

 Life, the Universe, and Everything
 ==================================

-This package is used as a recipe to integrate Plone and `webpack <https://webpack.js.org/>`_ using Buildout.
+This Buildout recipe is used to integrate Plone and `webpack <https://webpack.js.org/>`_.

-In the recent years, many tools were created to manage static resource files, these tools can:
+In recent years, many tools were created to manage static resource files, these tools can:

 * automatically compress images
 * use CSS pre and post-processors to write less and better code, taking advantage of new standards still not available to all browsers
 * use JavaScript transpilers to write ES6 code and generate ES5 equivalent code, that works on all browsers
 * minify the resulting code

-And many other options, pratically everything related to process static resources can be achived by an official or community package.
+And many other options, practically everything related to process static resources can be achived by an official or community package.

-This package facilitates the integration of webpack with Plone, writing less lines into your Buildout configuration and providing a nice template to start with.
+This recipe let's you write less lines into your Buildout configuration and provides a nice template to start with.

-We choose webpack because it's proven to be the best toolchain available, and many people in the Plone community are using it.
+We choose `webpack`_ because it's proven to be the best toolchain available, and many people in the Plone community are already using it.

 Mostly Harmless
 ===============